karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-2.md

 # **How to test the BookStore Api**

-If you want to take a look at the BookStore API, you can go to my [GitHub repository](https://github.com/karlospn/opentelemetry-metrics-demo).
+If you want to take a look at the source code, you can go to my [GitHub repository](https://github.com/karlospn/opentelemetry-metrics-demo).

 If you want to execute the BookStore API for yourselves, I have uploaded a ``docker-compose`` file that starts up the app and also the external dependencies.
 The external dependencies (Prometheus, MSSQL Server, Grafana and OpenTelemetry Collector) are already preconfigured so you don't need to do any extra setup.
 Just run ``docker-compose`` up and you're good to go!